Choosing an Ice Hockey Stick

 Left-handed or right-handed?

-If your right hand is positioned lower than your left hand, you will want a right-handed hockey stick.
+If your right hand is under your left while holding a stick, then you need a right angulation.